Welcome back and buckle up! In this lesson, we are going to implement a 3D triangle mesh rasterizer.

 One additional point that is important to discuss is the role of fixed point (or integer) representations in rasterization algorithms.
 Fixed-function GPU rasterizers use integer data types to represent vertex coordinates during rasterization.
 After being mapped to screen space, vertices are snapped to a fine grid (typically with sub-pixel precision) and converted to integer data types.
 This may seem strange at first, but it is actually a very good idea.
 One reason for doing this is that integer artethmitic is faster on most hardware.
 Another reason is that floating point rasterizers often suffer from precision issues.
 This may seem backwards at first if you have never learned about how floating point numbers are represented in computers.
 It’s not something that I will detail here, but there are some good blogs that discuss the numerous tricks and pitfalls of floating point numbers.
 If you try to implement a floating point rasterizer, you will probably encounter cracks that appear between triangles.
 Furthermore, floating point numbers can cause issues if you want to properly implement rasterization fill rules, which we will.
 The scratch a pixel blog has a good discussion on integer coordinates in rasterizers.
 The ryg blog also has a good discussion of fill rules and the use of integer coordinates.

 One of the downsides of using integer coordinates is that they can cause integer overflow.
 Integer data types have min and max values that can be exceeded when performing rasterization, leading to undesirable behaviour.
 For this reason, rasterization pipelines typically have clipping stages for the purpose of preventing integer overflow.
 In our codebase, we do not implement clipping.
-This is because it is relatively complicated, not very interesting, and would distract from the goal of explaining and implementing differentiable rasterization.
+This is because it is relatively complicated, not particularly interesting, and is tangential from our primary goal of explaining and implementing differentiable rasterization.
 For most applications of differentiable rendering, and for all of the examples that we explore, the objects being rendered are in front of the camera, and do not require clipping.
 We also use some well known tricks that give us plenty of room in our integer variables to fit large triangles with sub-pixel precision.

 Rasterization Algorithm